ppy/osu-wiki/wiki/Tournaments/GTS/CGTS_2021/en.md

 15. Players/Team captains may pick freely from any bracket.
 16. Players/Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
 If a player didn't tell their pick before the end of the timer the map will be picked with a roll.
 And if players do not get ready before the end of the roll, the match will be started, no matter what.
 17. During the team tournament, exchanging players during a match is allowed without limitations.
-18. If a player disconnects between the beatmaps, the match can be delayed 10 minutes at maximum.
+18. If a player disconnects between the beatmaps, the match can be delayed for 10 minutes at maximum.
 This delay can only be applied once.
-19. If a player disconnects after 30 seconds, they get treated as if they lost the map.
+19. If a player disconnects after 30 seconds, they are treated as if they have failed the map.
 20. Disconnects within 30 seconds after beatmap begin can be rematched.
 This is only allowed once per match, per player/team.
 21. Failed players' scores do count.
 22. If the beatmap ends in a draw the game will be nullified and the map will be replayed.
 If it does end in a tie again, the map will be nullified again, and the player/team who picked it will have to pick another map.